-The Wild Arctic is great on summer days, because it is nice and cold.
+Great on summer days, the Wild Arctic is nice and cold and the perfect escape from the summer heat.
 You can choose to partake in the Arctic Wild simulator ride before entering the snow cave or you can just enter straight into the base station.
 My daughter is a thrill seeker, so she and HotDaddy did the ride and met up with me and my son in at the Beluga Whale viewing.
 Here kids get to see Polar Bears, Belugas and Walruses.
 Towards the end of the Arctic journey kids to play in an ice cave as the roars of the Polar Bear echo through the cave.
 Then kids are able to touch the huge ice wall.
 BURRR.
 It is cold!

 Bayside Skyride and the Skytower are perfect for relaxing and gorgeous views of the bay and park.